Getting Screeched in Bonavista Newfoundland

-Puffins usually arrive in Bonavista in early spring; the best time to see them is during breeding season, May through August, when the beaks are brightly clown-colored.
-By September, the color of their beaks as well as their presence in the colony fades as the puffins head out to sea for winter feeding.
+Puffins usually arrive in Bonavista in early spring; the best time to see them is during the breeding season, May through August, when the beaks are brightly clown-colored.
+By September, the color of their beaks, as well as their presence in the colony, fades as the puffins head out to sea for winter feeding.

 Also, between May and September, humpback and orca whales can be seen breaching surface water out in the bay and playing along the shores.
 Many have been seen right from the harbor in Bonavista.

 Lancaster Boat Tours Bonavista